 Title and description:

 These two elements are more specific to your SEO efforts rather than your on-page copy, but they are both essential.
 Both your title and your page description should include your keyword.
 Titles should be between 50 to 70 characters long, and descriptions should be between 120 and 160 characters long.

 For reader engagement, you don’t want to make the article too long, but search engines also don’t want it to be too short.
 Aim for at least 300 words minimum.

 Link to other pages on your website with related content, for example in this section of my article I may want to link to our services page which includes website SEO

 Don’t duplicate your web copy:

 Sometimes writer’s block can lead to taking shortcuts.
-Trust me, it’s not worth it.
-Make sure you copy it original and isn’t copied from someone else, or event from somewhere else on your site.
+Trust me; it’s not worth it.
+Make sure your text is original and hasn’t been stolen from someone else, or even from somewhere else on your site.
 If you want to reference that copy, then just link to it.

 Add your keyword to your images:

 If you are using images to illustrate what you are writing about, then make sure that you give the image a title and alt text that includes your keyword.

 Last but by no means least, get someone else to read your copy before you post it.
 Get their feedback on how easy it is to read, ask them to check for spelling mistakes, and see if they can guess what the keyword for your page might be.